 Skip to Content

 A few years ago now, I headed over to Long Island to work at a USA Summer Camp with the Camp America programme.
-There wasn’t much written about Camp those days so I had no idea what to expect.
+There wasn’t much written about Camp America experiences those days so I had no idea what to expect.
 Here is a rundown of what YOU should expect as a camp councillor.

 >> Heading to Camp?
-Check our best advise for getting a job or a typical day as a camp counsellor posts! <<
+Check our best advice for getting a job or a typical day as a camp counsellor posts! <<

 There are plenty of ways you can earn money while traveling and this is just one of a series from our Working Abroad Series.